dreadlocked/ConceptronicIPCam_MultipleVulnerabilities/README.md

 | CIPCAMPTIWL V3|00.30.01.0047P3|0.61.30.21|

 ##### Cross-Site Request Forgery on users.cgi
-Every request is vulnerable to Cross-Site Request Forgery due to lack of a CSRF token or any other CSRF protection.
-Specially sensitive GET request is:
+Every request is vulnerable to Cross-Site Request Forgery due to lack of CSRF token or any other CSRF protection.
+Specially sensitive GET request are:
 ```
 /hy-cgi/user.cgi?cmd=edituser&at_username=admin&at_newpassword=new_password&at_newrolename=admin&at_userid=10001
 ```